okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-an-external-idp/main/saml2/idpaccount.md

-at the external SAML Identity Provider that you want to use
+at the external SAML Identity Provider that you want to use.